What are the different types of interest rates?

 Personal interest rate

 A personal interest rate is as unique as a home and the individual who buys it.
-It is determined using a number of criteria and is based on the client’s risk profile.
+It is determined using several criteria based on the client’s risk profile.
 The interest rate is one of the key costs to consider when comparing home loans.

 Prime lending rate, prime minus, and prime plus